 Except for two items professionally revalued during 2016/17 in preparation for their forthcoming loan, all the major works of art were last revalued at 1st April 2010.
+However the insurance valuations are reviewed annually for inflationary increases.

 21. CAPITAL EXPENDITURE AND FINANCING